asiankidtv/asiankidtv/README.md

 If you'd like to know more about me check out my [personal website](https://asiankidtv.github.io/)

 ### Other Interests
-Other than programming, I also enjoy playing Rhythm Games such as maimai and Arcaea and I am an officer for a few clubs.
+Other than programming, I also enjoy playing Rhythm Games such as maimai and Arcaea.

 <img width="236" height="236" alt="image" src="https://github.com/user-attachments/assets/2527c778-3ff9-4306-9b67-2c3cd797ae79" />